 Before the procedure, you’ll need to do some testing to ensure IUI is the right step for you.

 This is the same testing women preparing for IVF will take, and will help your doctor understand your fertility needs better.
-You’ll have blood work done to test for hormones regulating your ovarian reserve, as well as genetic blood work to find out whether you’re a carrier for disease.
+You’ll have blood work done to test for hormones regulating your ovarian reserve, as well as genetic blood work to find out whether you’re a carrier for any particular disease.

 The sperm you’ll be using – whether from a donor or your partner – will undergo analysis and you’ll also have a hysterosalpingogram (HSG) taken to ensure your fallopian tubes are open to permit sperm to pass.
 If that all looks good, you’ll be scheduled for an IUI.